tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
+- Try out immutable JS (in a branch!)
 - Use TypeError instead of Error for checking parameters
 - yellow hint of change
 - Use webworkers, if possible, for paralel computing like augmentsegmentdata and calculate totals
-- Use a round iconset (see 'movescount')
+- Use a round iconset (see 'movescount') or perhaps a flat one (see google icons)
 - Replace 'for loops' by higher order function calls
 - Refactor removeX(uuid, array) functions into one generic in miscUtils
 - React components should always use a callback when doing stuff after setState